Grelot/blog/content/articles/what-is-a-bad-programmer/index.md

 tags = ["career", "tech"]
 +++

 **Coding** refers to the act of writing instructions in a programming language.
 In that sense, the coder is also a programmer.
 Since a program in a computer is a set of instructions to execute specific tasks.
-Therefore, a programmer is never alone, he is always working at the very least with the computer.
+Thus, a programmer is never alone, he is always working at the very least with the computer.
 Moreover, every program must serve a clear purpose: automating a routine task, performing repetitive or complex calculations, managing data, and so on.
 In bioinformatics, such programs are typically designed to transform raw biological data into formats that can be effectively used by other specialists for further analysis.
 <!-- more -->
 It's important to be aware that the program is not a static code but a living thing.
 The environment around it can evolve, requirements may change, and the program must adapt accordingly to remain relevant and useful.
 To keep the program *alive* and functional, it requires programmers, users and reviewers.
 Therefore, the code will need to be modified and tested by anyone as often as needed.